Choosing a kitchen colour

 3 – Balance and unity

 When choosing your kitchen colour scheme, don’t just think about the cabinets.
-The overall visual effect of your new kitchen will be determined by the 4 elements with the largest expanses of colour in the room: kitchen units, worktops, walls, flooring.
+The overall visual effect of your new kitchen will be determined by the 4 elements with the largest expanses of colour in the room: kitchen units, worktops, walls, and flooring.
 Make sure you coordinate these before you start introducing colour elsewhere.

 While there are many wonderful combinations of colours, textures and materials to be achieved in a kitchen, don’t be tempted to overdo it.
 Using too many colours can have a jarring effect, and you may end up with a space that is not restful and not pleasant to spend time in.